aws/s2n-tls/bindings/rust/bench/README.md

 ## Setup

 Setup is easy!
 Just have OpenSSL installed and generate Rust bindings for s2n-tls using `bindings/rust/generate.sh`.
+To bench with AWS-LC, Amazon's custom libcrypto implementation, run `use-awslc.sh`, which builds s2n-tls with AWS-LC, generates Rust bindings for it, and runs benchmarks.

 ## Running benchmarks

 The benchmarks can be run with the `cargo bench` command.
 Criterion will auto-generate an HTML report in `target/criterion/`.

+To run memory benchmarks, run `memory-bench.sh` first to generate the benchmark data, and then run `cargo bench` to parse and analyze the data.

 ## Implementation details